neon-iot/antenna_design/README.md

 ## About this course
 This is an antenna design course, thought to be taught during six weeks with a charge of 24 hours of lectures, 4 hours for consultations, and 4 hours for evaluation.
 This course will be approved by the realization of an antenna design project, the writing of a document about this design in paper format and the oral presentation of this work.

 The responsible for this course is Dr.-Ing.
-Benigno Rodríguez at FING/UDELAR, Montevideo, Uruguay.
+Benigno RodrÃ­guez at FING/UDELAR, Montevideo, Uruguay.
 For any question you can contact him by email writing to: benigno@fing.edu.uy .

 ## Main topics